mlflow/mlflow-website/website/blog/2024-08-29-autogen-pyfunc/index.md

 mlflow.models.set_model(CatifyPyfunc())
 ```

 At the end of this step, you should have a Python file that has both code snippets.
-The name is up to the users, but for this blog we will use "catify_model.py".
+The name is up to the user, but for this blog we will use "catify_model.py".

 ## 3 Use Our Agent Framework